JunwenHuang1996/VIonLDA/README.md

 ## Main Functions

-1. simulation_data()
+* simulation_data()

-Data simulation according to LDA model, the output would be a list of one-hot-coding matrix.
+Data simulation based on LDA model, the output is a list of one-hot-coding matrices.

-2. M_step_Vectorization()
+* M_step_Vectorization()

-Vectorizaiton Variational EM algorithm on LDA.
-Inside would use function E_step_Vectorization().
+Vectorized version of Variational EM algorithm on LDA.
+Requires the function E_step_Vectorization().

-3. M_step_Smoothing()
+* M_step_Smoothing()

-Vectorization version of Variational EM algorithm on smoothing LDA.
-Inside would use function E_step_Smoothing().
+Vectorized version of Variational EM algorithm on smoothing LDA.
+Requires the function E_step_Smoothing().

-4. mmse()
+* mmse()

-Evaluation function
+Evaluation function.

 ## Other functions

-1. M_step_Plain()
+* M_step_Plain()

-Plain version Variational EM algorithm on LDA.
-Inside would use function E_step_Plain().
+Naive version Variational EM algorithm on LDA.
+Requires the function E_step_Plain().

-2. M_step_Structure()
+* M_step_Structure()

-Structure1 version Variational EM algorithm on LDA.
-Inside would use function E_step_Structure().
-This algorithm is based on Vectorization version.
-But using vector as input for E_step.
+Structured version of Variational EM algorithm on LDA.
+Requires the function E_step_Structure().
+This algorithm is based on the vectorized version, though in E step it takes vector as input.

-3. M_step_Realdata()
+* M_step_Realdata()

-To avoid overflow when applied in real dataset.
-We set the float128 for the data type.
-A slightly change on Vectorization version.
-Inside would use function E_step_Realdata()
+To avoid overflow when applied in real dataset, set the float128 as the data type.
+A slightly change on the vectorized version.
+Requires the function E_step_Realdata()

 # Tests